-Our school/college recognises the importance of ensuring that all children feel heard and understood.
-We have a culture of listening to children and taking account of their wishes and feelings in any measures the school/college may put in place to protect them.
-Whenever there are any concerns, the child's wishes will be taken into account when determining what action to take
+Our school recognises the importance of ensuring that all children feel heard and understood; we have a culture of listening to them and taking account of their wishes and feelings in any measures the school may put in place to protect them.
+Whenever there are any concerns, the child's wishes will be taken into account when determining what action to take and what services are provided.
+The welfare and safety of a child is of paramount concern and staff will act in the best interests of the child.

-We understand the difficulties that children may have in approaching staff about their circumstances and any concerns they may have.
-Some children may feel unable to report their concerns or abuse, others may have additional barriers to telling someone or not recognise what is happening is abusive.
+We understand the difficulties that some children may have in approaching staff to discuss their circumstances and any concerns they may have.
+Some children may feel unable to report their concerns or abuse, others may have additional barriers to telling someone or may not recognise what is happening is abusive.

-The school/college has an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
-Our school/college ethos promotes trusted relationships between learners and all staff which supports children to tell staff about any concerns they may have.
+The school has an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
+Our school ethos promotes trusted relationships between learners and all staff which supports children to tell staff about any concerns they may have.

-Children, parents/carers, and all staff will be free to talk about any concerns and see the school/college as a safe place.
+Children, parents/carers, and all staff will be free to talk about any concerns and see the school as a safe place.
 Many children can show signs or act in ways they hope adults will notice or react to, others may make indirect reports via a friend or staff may overhear conversations.
 All staff are alert to this and to the potential need for early help and are aware of the indicators of abuse, exploitation and neglect and know what actions they should take.

-The school/college has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
-There is a 'worry box' that all children have access to, to report any concerns or worries that they may have.
+The school has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
+There is a worry box and children are regularly reminded that they can talk to staff if they have any concerns.